mdgriffith/elm-style-animation/README.md

 A library to simplify creating html and svg animations in elm.
 My focus was to create something I could use as a UI designer to prototype animations quickly, accurately, and without sneaky errors.

+__Note__ - elm-style-aniamtion is for Elm 0.17 only at the moment.
+If you previously had code using elm-html-animation, some syntax has changed.
+If enough people ask me, I'll write up a guide to switching from elm-html-animation to elm-style-animation.

   1. Showing a menu on hover - [demo](https://mdgriffith.github.io/elm-style-animation/1.0.0/SideMenu.html) / [view code](https://github.com/mdgriffith/elm-style-animation/blob/master/examples/SideMenu.elm)
   2. Chaining Keyframes - [demo](https://mdgriffith.github.io/elm-style-animation/1.0.0/Chaining.html) / [view code](https://github.com/mdgriffith/elm-style-animation/blob/master/examples/Chaining.elm)
   3. Updating based on Current Style.